 - Paint.
 It’s amazing what a fresh coat of paint will do!
 We repainted nearly every room in the house and it really gave the house a “new” feel.

 - Rearrange rooms.
-My husband is allergic to my cat, so we moved his home office upstairs and moved my stepdaughter into a new room.
+Since my husband is allergic to my cat, we moved his home office upstairs and moved my stepdaughter into a new room.
 We put a baby gate at the bottom of our stairs to keep my cat on the first floor and out of our bedroom and my husband’s office.
 (Surprisingly, this worked because my cat can’t jump very high.)
 This also changed the “feel” of the house.
 If it’s possible, see if you can’t rearrange some of the rooms without making anyone feel uncomfortable.

 - Give children some freedom to choose paint or decorations.
 We let my stepdaughter choose the paint color of her room and the decorations for her new bathroom.
 Of course, she was excited to be able to choose these to be part of the remodeling that we did in the house.
 You don’t need to give children free rein over the remodeling, but allowing them to be part of the process gives them a sense of belonging.